Ziiiixi/bitstream-compiler/README.md

 Finite-state inference additionally recognizes a domain-2 projection on the gpJSON edge `a18 → a19`.
-That edge already carries a `producer_byte_window`, so the projection is recorded in `05` but is not required to make fusion legal.
-The previous phrase “1 bounded descriptive proof” referred to this optional evidence; the table now reports only proofs required for edges that have no finite byte window.
+That edge already carries a `producer_byte_range`, so the projection is recorded in `05` but is not required to make fusion legal.
+The previous phrase “1 bounded descriptive proof” referred to this optional evidence; the table now reports only proofs required for edges that have no finite byte range.

 ## Build and run